bapatlasravan/01.Print_Statements/README.md

 # Print_Statements
-it is a predefined function the main object of the print function is to display the content of the console,different types of print statements are
+It is a predefined function the main object of the print function is to display the content of the console,different types of print statements are
 Single quotes
 Double Quotes
 Three single Quotes